Continued from Thailand – Laos: Day 4 – Part 5 – Hua Hin Here We Come! Tong Mee Hotel and Night Market. For pre-travel, please refer here.

-This is the reason why we are so excited to come to Bluport instead of Hua Hin Market Village.
+This is why we are so excited to come to Bluport instead of Hua Hin Market Village.
 All the clowns and whales are here.
-Aqif and Tatie have seen them from the very beginning while on the way by minibus from Prachuap, earlier in the afternoon.
+Aqif and Tatie have seen them from the very beginning while on the way by minibus from Prachuap earlier in the afternoon.

 Aqif was excited to see the tall man.
-Maybe in his mind, “mummy, her legs are so long”.
+But, maybe in his mind, “mummy, her legs are so long”.

 Between the front and the entrance, Bluport is divided by a pool.